Judge orders release of docs tied to Cohen's hush-money payments to Stormy Daniels

 Breaking News Emails

-A federal judge on Wednesday ordered prosecutors to release the unredacted search warrants related to Michael Cohen's campaign finance case now that the investigation has concluded.
+A federal judge Wednesday ordered prosecutors to release the unredacted search warrants and other documents related to Michael Cohen's campaign finance case now that the investigation has concluded.

 Cohen, President Donald Trump's former lawyer and fixer, is serving a three-year prison sentence for a slew of crimes, including breaking campaign finance laws by hiding payments to two women who claimed they had affairs with Trump.